tmbothe/Data_Warehouse_Project/README.md

-# Project: Data Modeling and ETL with Postgres and Python
+# Project:  DataWarehouse: Build ETL pipeline to extract data from S3 to Redshift
 ## Project Description

 A compagny that has been collecting songs' data and users activity wants an efficient model to store and analyze the data.
 The data currently resides in folders in JSON format.